Salt Lake City: History

 Disputes with the federal government ensued over the church's practice of polygamy.
-A climax occurred in 1857 when President James Buchanan declared the area in rebellion after Brigham Young refused to step down as governor, beginning the Utah War.
-A division of the United States Army, commanded by Albert Sidney Johnston, later a general in the army of the Confederate States of America, marched through the city and found it had been evacuated.
+In 1857, tensions escalated when President James Buchanan issued a proclamation removing Young as territorial governor and appointing Alfred Cumming as his replacement.
+Young refused to recognize Cumming's authority, leading Buchanan to declare the territory in rebellion and dispatching federal troops.
+This confrontation, known as the Utah War (1857–1858), resulted in a military standoff that threatened the settlement.
+A division of the United States Army, commanded by Albert Sidney Johnston, marched through the city and found it had been evacuated.
 They continued their march through the deserted city to vacant land at the southwest corner of the valley.
 There they set up Camp Floyd (40 mi south of the city).
-Another military installation, Fort Douglas, was established in 1862 to maintain Union allegiance during the American Civil War.
+Another military installation, Fort Douglas, was established in 1862 to maintain Union allegiance during the Civil War.
 Many area leaders were incarcerated at the territorial prison in Sugar House in the 1880s for violation of anti-polygamy laws.
-The church began its eventual abandonment of polygamy in 1890, releasing "The Manifesto", which officially suggested members obey the law of the land (which was equivalent to forbidding new polygamous marriages inside the US and its territories, but not in church member settlements in Canada and Mexico).
+The church began its eventual abandonment of polygamy in 1890, releasing "the Manifesto", which officially suggests members obey the law of the land (which was equivalent to forbidding new polygamous marriages inside the US and its territories, but not in church member settlements in Canada and Mexico).
 This paved the way for statehood in 1896, when Salt Lake City became the state capital.

-The first transcontinental railroad was completed in 1869 at Promontory Summit (Note: Not to be confused with Promontory Point, a ghost town.) on the north side of the Great Salt Lake.
-A railroad was connected to the city from the Transcontinental Railroad in 1870, making travel less burdensome.
+The first transcontinental railroad was completed in 1869 at Promontory Summit (Note: Not to be confused with Promontory Point, a ghost town.) on the north side of the Great Salt Lake, and a rail line was connected to the city in 1870, making travel less burdensome.
 Mass migration of different groups followed.

-Ethnic Chinese (who had laid most of the Central Pacific railway) established a flourishing Chinatown in Salt Lake City nicknamed "Plum Alley", which housed around 1,800 Chinese during the early 20th century.
+Ethnic Chinese (who had laid most of the Central Pacific railway) established a flourishing Chinatown nicknamed "Plum Alley", which housed around 1,800 Chinese during the early 20th century.
 The Chinese businesses and residences were demolished in 1952 although a historical marker has been erected near the parking ramp which has replaced Plum Alley.
-Immigrants also found economic opportunities in the booming mining industries.
+Immigrants found economic opportunities in the booming mining industries.
 Remnants of a once-thriving Japantown – namely a Buddhist temple and Japanese Christian chapel – remain in downtown Salt Lake City.
 European ethnic groups and East Coast missionary groups constructed St. Mark's Episcopal Cathedral in 1874, B'nai Israel Temple in 1890, the Roman Catholic Cathedral of the Madeleine in 1909 and the Greek Orthodox Holy Trinity Cathedral in 1923.
-This time period also saw the creation of Salt Lake City's now defunct red-light district that employed 300 courtesans at its height before being closed in 1911.
+This time period also saw the creation of a now defunct red-light district that employed 300 courtesans at its height before being closed in 1911.